dverma-007/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility is writing code so that people with vision impairement can still read / hear the website.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. meta tags, using symantic HTML
 3. How would you explain the concept of a variable to someone new to programming?
+A variable is a space where you can store a value.
 4. What is the purpose of using functions in code?
+Functions allow one to run a set of code by calling the function without having to write the code over and over in the program.
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[i]

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.